-- Parental consultation EHCP reviews, Pupil Profile reviews, signposting additional and external support. - Contact with the pastoral team form tutor, head of year. - Virtual Learning Environment SMHW, MS Teams, Virtual Parents' Evening.
+- Parental consultation EHCP reviews, Pupil Profile reviews, signposting additional and external support. - Contact with the pastoral team form tutor, head of year. - Virtual Learning Environment -MS Teams, Virtual Parents' Evening and other subject specific platforms.

 How will I be involved in discussions about and planning for my child's education?